ParuhangL/Ecommerce-WebApp/README.md

 ## 📁 Project Structure
 - `backend/`: Django project with REST APIs and PostgreSQL models
 - `frontend/`: React project built with Vite
-- `docker/`: Dockerfiles and PostgreSQL backup for deployment

 ## 📜 License
 This project was developed for academic purposes and is not intended for commercial use.